HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Canonicalization is the process of identifying the “preferred” version of a document when multiple versions are available.
 This is often necessary when a website has the same content accessible through different URLs, such as with HTTP/HTTPS, www/non-www, trailing slashes, query parameters, and other variations.

-Canonical tags are signals for search engines about which version of the content to return in search results.
+`canonical` tags are signals for search engines about which version of the content to return in search results.
 While they are not directives like meta robots, they do serve as "strong hints."
 They benefit SEO by mitigating duplicate content, consolidating signals such as links to page variations, and allowing webmasters to better manage content syndication.

-Canonical tag usage was up slightly in 2024.
-In 2022, 61% of mobile and 59% of desktop pages used canonicals.
+`canonical` tag usage was up slightly in 2024.
+In 2022, 61% of mobile and 59% of desktop pages used `canonical` tags.
 In 2024, it was up to 65% of mobile and 69% of desktop pages.

 {{ figure_markup(
   image="canonical-usage.png",
   caption="Canonical usage.",
-  description="A column chart highlighting percentages of pages that have a canonical set or are canonicalized.
-Canonical adoption is at 65% on desktop and 65% on mobile, and is canonicalized at 6% on desktop and 8% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=123125644&format=interactive", sheets_gid="1684654343", sql_file="pages-canonical-stats-2024.sql"
+  description="A column chart highlighting percentages of pages that have a `canonical` set or are canonicalized. `canonical` adoption is at 65% on desktop and 65% on mobile, and is canonicalized at 6% on desktop and 8% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=123125644&format=interactive", sheets_gid="1684654343", sql_file="pages-canonical-stats-2024.sql"